camilo1729/expo/README.md

 ## Feature List

 Expo proposes a DSL (Domain Specific Language) derived from Ruby and adapted to the management of experiment.
 It is based on several abstractions like tasks, tasksets, resources and resourcesets.
 These abstractions, combined with the expressiveness of ruby allows for concise yet powerful experiment descriptions.
-Decoupled client and server execution

 Expo is built from two distinct parts: a client and a server.
 The client is responsible for translating the Expo script into commands the server will execute.
 This dichotomy can help save a lot of time.
 Indeed, an experiment script containing an error might abort the client, but the commands already launched on the server, and the results gathered are not lost.
 Native logging and archiving capabilities

-In order to maximise the reproducibility and the analysis of experiments the Expo server comes with native logging capabilities.
-Standard outputs, inputs and errors are logged into memory.
+In order to maximize the reproducibility and the analysis of experiments the Expo server comes with native logging capabilities.
+Standard outputs, inputs and errors are logged into memory and files.
 Those data can then be archived on disk, for longer keeping or in order to free memory.
 Start date, end date, status of each commands are also logged.

-Interface with resource brokers.
+At the moment Expo interacts with Planetlab and Grid5000 testbeds.
+For interacting with Grid5000, Expo uses {http://g5k-campaign.gforge.inria.fr/ Grid5000 campaign}
+in order to get access to the {http://www.grid5000.fr/mediawiki/index.php/API Grid5000 API} as well as the process of reserving and deploying.

 <a name="GridAPI"></a>